ucc23/updt_UCC/README.md

 1. Run the `E_run_fastMP.py` script

-This will process **only** the new clusters in the  new DB, and generate new datafiles with members using `fastMP`.
-The 'C3' column is used to identify the new OCs, as those with a 'nan' value.
-The member files are automatically stored in the proper `../UCC/QXY/datafiles/` repositories.
+This script generates new datafiles with members using `fastMP`, **only** for the new OCs in the  new DB.
+These are identified as those with a 'nan' value in the 'C3' column of the new generated `zenodo/UCC_cat_XXYYZZ.csv`.
+The `.parquet` member files are automatically stored in the proper `../UCC/QXY/datafiles/` repositories.

-This script generates a `new_OCs_data.csv` file with parameters for the new OCs, obtained from their members and surrounding field stars.
+This script also generates a `new_OCs_data.csv` file with parameters for the new OCs, obtained from their members and surrounding field stars.

 2. Run the `F_updt_UCC.py` script